 As I wrote at the time, in my capacity as National Poet of Wales: “A’r haf yn euro’r disgwyl hir, cymerais fy hynt tua Ffrainc, Ac mi a welais ryfeddodau; yn gyntaf, wal goch, a honno’n cyd-symud ac yn canu…”/“As summer gilded years of anticipation, I wended my way towards France.
 And I beheld marvels; first, a red wall that moved in unison and sang…”

-Don’t Take Me Home, a cinema documentary that lets us relive that story again, but this time with unique access to the players themselves.
+Now we have Don’t Take Me Home, a cinema documentary that lets us relive that story again, but this time with unique access to the players themselves.
 And what a story it is, for Welsh fans and neutrals alike.

 After failing to qualify for a major tournament for nearly 60 years, Wales reached the semi-finals of the European Championships – the smallest country in the history of the competition to progress that far.
 So when I learnt that Gareth Bale was doing interviews, I jumped at the chance.